 The probable target ID zones at the top of the LCD display represent the signal ranges produced by various coins and types of metal objects.
 When a metal target is detected, the microcomputer analyzes the signal and categorizes it based on what kinds of metal objects usually produce that kind of signal.
-The microprocessor then displays a rectangle-like icon along the top of the LCD screen above the corresponding category.
+The microprocessor then displays a block along the top of the LCD screen above corresponding category.